FavoriteLoadingAdd to My Ireland | My Ireland

 The size of the fields is proportional to the stoniness (or poverty) of the land – if there are more stones to be cleared, more walls are built and the fields are smaller.

-To build these walls boulders are piled on top of each other, with the largest stones at the base and the boulders getting smaller towards the top, though sometimes this is a subtle thing at best and the stones seem much the same size throughout.
+Dry stone wallAt their simplest these walls are easily built.
+Boulders are piled on top of each other, often with the largest stones at the base and the boulders getting smaller towards the top, though sometimes this is a subtle thing at best and the stones seem much the same size throughout.

 These walls are built without any tools and with no mortar – the stone is not cut, though it may be broken – whatever stones are available are made to fit as well as possible.